-SECTION I. GENERAL FOOD LAWS
+SECTION I: FOOD LAWS

 Hungarian food legislation generally conforms to EU regulations.
-Relevant national regulations are valid for imported foods and products produced in Hungary.
+Relevant national regulations are valid for imported food and products produced in Hungary.
 Besides the principle of the free movement of goods among the EU member states, there is a strong emphasis on ensuring that the final consumer receives safe food in Hungary.
 The path of raw materials must be traced "from farm to fork," which was the reason for the establishment of a unified monitoring system in Hungary.
-Government Resolution No. 2243/2006 decreed the establishment of a unified food safety organization to control the whole food chain, build consumer confidence and achieve a more efficient food safety authority body.
-The control of food chain is under the responsibility of the Ministry of Agriculture and its background institute, the National Food Chain Safety Office in Hungary.
+Government Resolution No. 2243/2006 decreed the establishment of a unified food safety organization to control the whole food chain, build consumer confidence, and make the food safety authority more efficient.
+Control of the food chain is under the responsibility of the Ministry of Agriculture's National Food Chain Safety Office (in Hungarian).

-In forming a unified food safety authority, there were growing needs for the revision of national laws regulating food chain control.
-Therefore, Act XLVI of 2008 (in Hungarian) on food chain and its control and several other implementing regulations were put into force.
+Hungary's consolidation of its food safety authority necessitated the revision of national laws regulating food chain control.
+Therefore, Act XLVI of 2008 (in Hungarian) on the food chain and its control and several other implementing regulations were put into force.
 The act aims to protect consumer health and interests, provides guarantees of safe and quality food production and trade, and reduces risks of food origin by enhancing traceability and transparency in the sector.
 The governing system of public functions is also set forth in the act.
-Relevant articles contain rules on organization and governance of state duties as well as define the duties of controlling bodies, public laboratories, scientific institutes and the responsible minister.
-Special rules of public administration procedures are laid down regarding measures to be taken in case of epidemics or pest infestation.
-Sanctions, penalties, obligatory rules and professional guidelines are also set forth in the act (e.g. Codex Alimentarius, Codex Alimentarius Hungaricus, Codex Pabularis Hungaricus, the Hungarian Code of Animal Health and Animal Welfare, Collection of Plant Protection Methods).
-The implementation of measures, provisions, and recommendations of the food chain act are detailed and specified at lower level of legislation in decrees and guidance documents.
+Relevant articles contain rules on the organization and governance of state duties and define the duties of controlling bodies, public laboratories, scientific institutes, and the responsible minister.
+Special rules of public administration procedures are laid down with regard to measures to be taken in case of epidemics or pest infestation.
+Sanctions, penalties, obligatory rules and professional guidelines are also set forth in the act (e.g., Codex Alimentarius, Codex Alimentarius Hungaricus, Codex Pabularis Hungaricus, the Hungarian Code of Animal Health and Animal Welfare, Collection of Plant Protection Methods).
+The implementation of measures, provisions, and recommendations of the food chain act are detailed and specified at lower levels of legislation in decrees and guidance documents.